google/gvisor/content/docs/includes/install_gvisor.md

 With corresponding SHA512 checksums here:
 `https://storage.googleapis.com/gvisor/releases/nightly/${yyyy-mm-dd}/runsc.sha512`

-**It is important to copy this binary to some place that is accessible to all users, and make is executable to all users**, since `runsc` executes itself as user `nobody` to avoid unnecessary privileges.
+**It is important to copy this binary to a location that is accessible to all users, and make sure it is executable to all users**, since `runsc` executes itself as user `nobody` to avoid unnecessary privileges.
 The `/usr/local/bin` directory is a good place to put the `runsc` binary.

 ```bash